Financial-Times/origami/readme.md

 Known issues:

 Currently the prefixes and suffixes are not fully supported in >=IE8.
-The custom select dropdown icon is not suppoted in FF35, it currently reverts to the browser default.
+The custom select dropdown icon is not supported in FF35, it currently reverts to the browser default.

 ---